 Rice is one of the most important staple foods for people across the globe, especially in Asia.
-The debate between white rice and brown rice has been going on for ages and while both of them have their own sets of benefits, there is a thick line of difference between them, let’s discuss them in brief.
+The debate between brown rice vs white rice has been going on for ages and while both of them have their own sets of benefits, there is a thick line of difference between brown rice and white rice, let’s discuss them in brief.

-Nutritional Dosage of Brown Rice v/s White Rice (1/3rd cup cooked rice)
+White Rice Vs Brown Rice Nutrition Facts (1/3rd cup cooked rice)

 |Fatty Acids- Saturated||0.17g||0.04g|